GTrunSec/std-ext/docs/org/test.md

 # Document Title

-    Nickel library for Nickel-Nix interoperability.
+    Nickel lib for Nickel-Nix interoperability.
 Provide contracts used to serialize Nix inputs to Nickel, to define a Nickel expression, and helpers to build strings which preserves Nix string contexts.